WSO2SADemo/2025-CMB-AI-tutorial/Lab-03-hotel-booking-system/README.md

 The security model implements several key principles:

 #### 1. **Identity-Based Security**
-- Each AI agent has its own secure identity managed through Asgardeo
+- Each AI agent has its own identity managed through Asgardeo
-- Users must authenticate before interacting with any AI agents
 - All interactions are traced back to authenticated identities

 #### 2. **Tool-Based Access Control**